 The first week you seriously consider irrigation is testing whether spring rain and soil thaw left even moisture in the root zone, not whether one hot afternoon proved summer arrived.
 Footprints that stay visible into the evening on a sunny strip may mean shallow roots on compacted clay.
 Silvery dew on the same lawn at seven in the morning may mean nothing is wrong at all.
 Compare a shady north side to an open south panel on the same day before you soak the whole property.

-Mower height honesty when growth finally surges
+Mower height when growth finally surges

-Cool turf that finally greens often tempts a dramatic height drop for a clean stripe photo.
+Cool season turf that finally greens often tempts a dramatic height drop for a clean stripe photo.
 Scalping before a warm week removes leaf area that helps the plant manage the first real heat pulse.
 Revisit mowing height and gentle patterns and keep the one-third rule in view: remove less per pass, sharpen blades, and alternate direction so wear does not stack on the same crown line.

 String trimmer burns along fences and trees show up the same week watering questions arrive.
 Those thin strips dry faster than the open lawn and can look like irrigation failure when they are really edge stress.
 Mention them on contact us so mowing visits and watering advice target the real map.